openacid/traft/docs/traft.md

 	// Before receiving a message, VotedFor is the leader this replica knows of,
 	// Accepted is nil.
 	VotedFor *LeaderId `protobuf:"bytes,10,opt,name=VotedFor,proto3" json:"VotedFor,omitempty"`
+	// at what time the voted value expires,
+	// in unix time in nanosecond: 10^-9 second VoteExpireAt int64 `protobuf:"varint,11,opt,name=VoteExpireAt,proto3" json:"VoteExpireAt,omitempty"`
 	// The Leader tried to commit all of the local logs.
 	// The Committer is the same as Author if a log entry is committed by its
 	// Author.